 5. What if I don't know a Mason who can recommend me?

 It is quite possible you know a Mason but you just don’t realize it.
 If your father, uncles, or grandfathers aren’t Masons, they probably know someone who is.
-You might also want to ask around your workplace or school, church, or gym – anywhere that you find a group of men, you might find a Mason.
+You might also want to ask around your workplace, school, church, or gym.
+Anywhere you find a group of men, you might find a Mason.
 Although Masons tend to be very proud of their association with the Fraternity, they are often uncomfortable talking about it.
 It is particularly difficult for them to speak with their friends or family members because they don’t want to push Masonry on them.
-They might very well be looking forward to the opportunity to speak with you; more importantly, they would be honored to sponsor you for membership.
+They might very well be looking forward to the opportunity to speak with you, but more importantly, they would be honored to sponsor you for membership.

-If you don’t know anyone who is a Mason and you are a complete stranger to all of the members of the lodge, you are going to want to take some time getting to know them.
-But they are going to want to get to know you too.
-Once you are ready to Ask, a member of the lodge will sign your petition.
+If you don’t know anyone who is a Mason and you are a complete stranger to all the members of a lodge, you are going to want to take some time getting to know them.
+And they are going to want to get to know you, too.
+Once you are ready to ask, a member of the lodge will sign your petition.

 6. What are the time and/or financial commitments of being a Mason?

 There is a one-time initiation fee set by each lodge which generally runs between $100 and $250 with the average around $150.
-There are annual dues, which also differ from lodge-to-lodge, that run between $50 and $300 with $175 being the average.
+There are annual dues, which also differ from lodge to lodge, that usually run between $50 and $300 with $175 being the average.
 Some lodges will charge more than these amounts and some charge less, although they are the exception rather than the rule.
-Finally, there are Grand Lodge dues, which in 2017 are $64 + $1 for the benefit of the George Washington Masonic Memorial.
+Finally, there are Grand Lodge dues, which in 2017 are $65, one dollar of which goes to the support of the George Washington Masonic National Memorial in Alexandria, Virginia.

-Over the last four centuries, Freemasonry seems to have flourished during times of great enlightenment and change.
-It is no coincidence that Freemasonry rose to prominence during the Age of Enlightenment in both Europe and America – where a new generation believed it could discover ways to gain personal improvement, bring order to society, and understand the whole universe.
-This statement is perhaps even stronger today than it was in the 18th century.
+Over the last four centuries, Freemasonry has become organized, formalized, and seems to have flourished along with times of great enlightenment and change.
+It is no coincidence that Freemasonry rose to prominence during the Age of Enlightenment in both Europe and America, where a new generation believed it could discover ways to gain personal improvement, bring order to society, and understand the whole universe.
+Many feel that Freemasonry was a main factor in the Age of Enlightenment as men including Diderot, Voltaire, Mozart, Goethe and Frederick the Great were all Freemasons.
+This sentiment is perhaps even stronger today than it was in the 18th century.

 Ritual & Secrets